PeerChristensen/AzureDataFactory-CICD-Template/README.md

 ## Prerequisites

-- Access to the Azure Portal with permission to create resources.
+- Access to the Azure Portal with permission to create resources
 - A GitHub account
 - A Self-Hosted Integration Runtime installed to copy local data (if needed)
-- Azure CLI installed (optional, if using a local command prompt to interact with Azure).
+- Azure CLI and Git Bash installed (optional, if using a local command prompt to interact with Azure)

 ## Instructions